 - Put chicken top-side up (the side that had the most skin) in a small baking dish that you’ve sprayed with non-stick spray or olive oil, season with a little salt and fresh-ground black pepper, and bake the chicken for 15 minutes while the sauce reduces.
-(Remove sauce from the heat as soon as it’s reduced to 1/4 cup.)

 - After 15 minutes remove chicken from the oven and turn top-side down in the dish.

 - Brush the chicken with half the sauce and bake 15 minutes more.
 Then remove chicken from the oven again, turn so it’s skin-side up, and brush with the remaining sauce.

 - Bake 5-10 minutes more, or until the chicken is done and the top is nicely browned.